-- (i) Any government program which provides duplicate coverage shall be established as first payer. - XII.4.2 (a) The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "RPP") and the Supplemental Retirement Arrangement for Members of The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "SRA") and the Aggregate Retirement Arrangement for Members of the RPP and the SRA at Trent University (hereafter the "ARA"), as amended from time to time, form part of the Agreement and may only be altered or amended by mutual written and signed agreement of both Parties, and together comprise the retirement benefit and funding arrangement for Members. - (b) The Pension Framework for TUFA Collective Agreement, 2009-2012, included below as Appendix J, "Third Framework Agreement", forms part of the Agreement.
-In the event of a conflict between Items 1-3 of the Pension Framework for TUFA Collective Agreement, 2009-2012 and its implementation under the RPP and the ARA in the form of amendments agreed between the parties and effective July 1, 2010, the RPP and ARA as amended shall prevail. - XII.4.3 For those insured plans which are non-statutory, the Board reserves the right to tender the benefits contract, change the carrier, etc., provided only that equivalent benefit levels are maintained.
+- (j) Any government program which provides duplicate coverage shall be established as first payer. - XVI.5.2 (a) The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "RPP") and the Supplemental Retirement Arrangement for Members of The Contributory Pension Plan for TUFA Employees of Trent University (hereafter the "SRA") and the Aggregate Retirement Arrangement for Members of the RPP and the SRA at Trent University

+(hereafter the "ARA"), as amended from time to time, form part of the Agreement and may only be altered or amended by mutual written and signed agreement of both Parties, and together comprise the retirement benefit and funding arrangement for Members.

+- (b) The Pension Framework for TUFA Collective Agreement, 2009-2012, included below as Appendix H, "Third Framework Agreement", forms part of the Agreement.
+In the event of a conflict between Items 1-3 of the Pension Framework for TUFA Collective Agreement, 2009-2012 and its implementation under the RPP and the ARA in the form of amendments agreed between the parties and effective July 1, 2010, the RPP and ARA as amended shall prevail. - (c) The Pension Framework for TUFA Collective Agreement, 2013-2016, included below as Appendix L, "Fourth Framework Agreement", forms part of the Agreement. - (d) The Pension Framework for TUFA Collective Agreement, 2016-2019, included below as Appendix R, "Fifth Framework Agreement", forms part of the Agreement. - XVI.5.3 For those insured plans which are non-statutory, the Board reserves the right to tender the benefits contract, change the carrier, etc., provided only that equivalent benefit levels are maintained.

-XII.5 Tuition Waivers
+XVI.6 Tuition Waivers

-Dependents (spouses and children) of members enrolled in the University shall, where they are not successful in receiving a Scholarship under Appendix B, have their normal academic fees waived for the duration of this Agreement.
+Dependents (spouses and children) of members enrolled in the University shall, have their normal academic fees waived for the duration of this Agreement.
 Admissions and progression standards for such students shall be those applicable to other students in the University.

-XII.6 Retirees
+XVI.7 Retirees